Planning a vacation to Miami? Our local experts put together a list of top Miami museums that you should consider adding to your itinerary.

 Be sure to take a little break from the sun and sand with a little education and enlightenment at one of Miami’s top museums.

-Many of these great Miami museums are available on the Go Miami® Card pass.
+Admission to a number of these attractions are included on the Go Miami® Card.

 A few of the museums available on the Go Miami Card include…